Permafrost/Tundra/README.md

 * #### tundra.document.value:trim

-  Removes leading and trailing whitespace from all string value in the given IData document.
+  Removes leading and trailing whitespace from all string values in the given IData document.

   * Inputs: